 Our literacy focus this term will be all about dragons!
 We will be learning to write creatively using powerful adjectives, verbs and adverbs.
 We will be using simile and metaphor to describe magnificent settings and so much more.

-In maths we will be looking at place value.
-Firstly playing lots of exciting games to help the children to remember their knowledge on number.
-Next we will be comparing numbers based on thousands, hundreds, tens and ones.
+In maths, we will be adding and subtracting across 10.
+We will also be comparing numbers based on thousands, hundreds, tens and ones.
 We will also be revisiting our 2, 3, 5 and 10 times tables.

 In science we are going to be investigating the wonderful world of light.
 We will be finding out all about light sources and tracking our shadows around the playground at different times of the day.